gokannan-ppk/addon-controller/README.md

 The details of interaction points of the sample controller with various mechanisms from this library are explained [here](docs/controller-client-go.md).

-## Fetch sample-controller and its dependencies
+## Fetch addon-controller and its dependencies

-Like the rest of Kubernetes, sample-controller has used [godep](https://github.com/tools/godep) and `$GOPATH` for years and is now adopting go 1.11 modules.
+Like the rest of Kubernetes, addon-controller has used [godep](https://github.com/tools/godep) and `$GOPATH` for years and is now adopting go 1.11 modules.
 There are thus two alternative ways to go about fetching this demo and its dependencies.